ZacharyDuBois/pisg-config/README.md

 ## Notes

-- If you have aliases or a link, open an issue and I will add them.
+- If you have aliases or a personal website link, open an issue and I will add them.
 - If you do not want to be displayed on the stats page, please create an issue and I will add you to the blocks list.
 - I will not remove any blocks in the bans section.
 - If spam shows up on a stat page, please open an issue so I can ban the nickname.